root-project/root/README/ReleaseNotes/v608/index.md

   was suggested [here](https://sft.its.cern.ch/jira/browse/ROOT-8161).
 * In TLatex with the Cocoa backend on Mac the `#tilde` position was too low.
 * New optional parameter "option" in TPad::BuildLegend to set the TLegend option (Georg Troska).
+* TCandle: a new candle plot painter class.
+It is now used in THistPainter and THStack to paint candle plots (Georg Troska).

 ## 3D Graphics Libraries